IMI-EFOEUPATI – Ensuring the Future Of EUPATI

 - WP2 – Sustainability: it aims the development of viable sustainability / business model for the medium – long-term future of EUPATI activities and objectives in the form of the European Patients’ Academy by identifying new funding sources and creating the necessary plans to exploit and implement them.

-- WP3 – Patient Education and Engagement Portal: it will host relevant information for patients and other stakeholders in order to ensure meaningful and value adding patient engagement.
+- WP3 – Patient Education and Engagement Portal: the portal will host relevant information for patients and other stakeholders in order to ensure meaningful and value adding patient engagement.

 - WP4 – European National Platform: it aims strengthening the coordination of the existing ENP network, through promotion of collaboration, knowledge exchange and sharing.